mrodrigues/crg-scoreboard-extractor/README.md

   bout.team1.logo_path
   bout.team1.score
   bout.team1.lead_jammer
-  bout.team1.positions # The list of skaters positions in the jam
+  bout.team1.positions # The list of skaters positions in the current jam bout.team1.jammer # A helper method to get the team's jammer in the current jam from the positions list

   position = bout.team1.positions.first
   position.type # Jammer, Pivot, Blocker1, Blocker2, etc.